Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Dataset classification experiments

-The visualizations in Figure \ref{fig:pie_chart} reveal that the content distribution is close for similarly filtered datasets.
+The results in Figure \ref{fig:pie_chart} reveal that the content distribution is close for similarly filtered datasets.
 For instance C4, FineWeb, and RefinedWeb are filtered with standard heuristics and deduplication, and therefore have a comparable distribution.
 DolmaCC and RedPajama-V2 are additionally filtered with respect to Wikipedia perplexity and thus also exhibit similar distributions.

 The machine learning filtered datasets (Dolma, RedPajama, DCLM, and FineWeb-Edu) have significantly less advertisement content than C4, FineWeb, and RefinedWeb.
-Also, FineWeb-Edu is filtered for educational content, and therefore has the majority of its sequences categorized as ``Science'' followed by ``Education''.
-Such content differences across datasets provide a basis for their distinguishability.
+Also, FineWeb-Edu is filtered for educational content, and therefore has many sequences categorized as ``Science'' and ``Education''.
+Such content differences across datasets provide a basis for distinguishability.